Vitals Today

 Which medications should not be combined with?

-Co-administration with nitroglycerin should also be avoided, as it may cause severe hypotension and headache.
+Flumil is not recommended for use with antitussives.
+Suppressing the cough reflex could worsen the buildup of secretions.
+Concomitant administration with nitroglycerin should also be avoided, as it can cause severe hypotension and headache.

 Flumil may alter certain analytical tests, such as those that detect ketones in urine or salicylate levels.